At a Glance

 Habitat

 Mixed and deciduous woods, river groves, shade trees.
 Mostly in deciduous forest, also in pine woods with good mixture of oak or other leafy trees, and will nest in well-wooded suburbs.
-Habitat like that of Black-capped Chickadee; where the two species overlap in the Appalachians, Carolina Chickadee lives at lower elevations.
+Habitat like that of Black-capped Chickadee; where the two species overlap in the Appalachians, the Carolina Chickadee lives at lower elevations.
+Does require dead snags or living trees with cavities for nesting.

 Behavior